jetwaves/laravel-implicit-router/README.md

 ## TODO:
 1. Support some frequently used 'native' middleware declarations,  in the line of route declaration.
 2. Beautify the php source code and this readme file.
-3. Test if it's functional for lumen.
+3. Make it functional for lumen.
 4. Show me your stars  8-D  .